64th Academy Awards: Ceremony information

 Billy Crystal hosted the 64th Academy Awards.

-Riding on the success of 63rd Academy Awards which won several Emmys, AMPAS rehired Gil Cates for the third consecutive year.
+Riding on the success of the previous year's ceremony which won several Emmys, AMPAS rehired Gil Cates for the third consecutive year.
 He christened the 1992 ceremony with the theme "Pure Joy of the Movies," explaining that "Motion pictures provide us with laughter, romance, adventure and a deeper understanding of ourselves.
 With all the extraordinary events that are taking place today, it's wonderful that we can still get away to see a film."

 A month before the festivities, Cates recruited actor and comedian Billy Crystal to host the ceremony for the third straight year.
+Shortly before the ceremony, Crystal got the flu, so Cates asked Tom Hanks for a possible replacement.
+Hanks agreed, but ultimately Crystal informed the producers that he would be able to host.
 According to Variety columnist Army Archerd, Crystal planned to perform a bungee jump stunt as part of his entrance at the beginning of the ceremony.
 However, the act was scrapped due to high insurance costs for the AMPAS and Crystal coming down with the flu.
 Instead, Crystal, who was wearing Hannibal Lecter's mask from The Silence of the Lambs, was hauled onto the stage by two men.

 Several other people were involved in the production of the ceremony.
 Choreographer Debbie Allen supervised the Best Song nominee performances and the Best Original Score dance number.
 Film composer and musician Bill Conti served as musical director of the ceremony.
-In tandem with the theme of the ceremony, Chuck Workman produced a montage highlighting famous movie scenes from past and present.
+In tandem with the theme of the ceremony, Chuck Workman produced a montage highlighting famous comedy movie scenes from past and present.